bjin01/contentlifecyclemgr/README.md

-# content lifecycle manager
+# content lifecycle manager - automation
 SUSE Manager v4.x comes with a new feature "Content Lifecycle Management" (CLM) which helps to prepare channel cloning and staging by using Web UI.
-CLM is great new feature but spacecmd does not provide commandline possibilities to automate the build and promote tasks.
+CLM is great new feature.
 If someone need to trigger the build and promote tasks with certain schedules the only way to achieve is using API.
+You can schedule this script using crontab on SUSE Manager host.

 This script helps admins to trigger "build" and "promote" tasks which can be scheduled by using contab on SUSE Manager v4.x host.